 There are five business development step attorneys can take online to capitalize on this change.

 - Broadcast your event live online with Livestreaming.
-Livestreaming apps like Periscope and Meerkat have become popular.
+Livestreaming apps like Periscope and Meerkat have become popular, though they do use a lot of broadband to keep up.
 A user simply downloads the app to their cell phone and uses the camera to broadcast what it sees live.
 I’ve been recommending that lawyers get familiar with livestreaming because you can broadcast an event that you create.
 You’ll need to get some good quality audio equipment from businesses such as Graham Slee HiFi to make sure you are heard clearly and show professionalism with this method.

 Here’s a practical business development idea that really works.
 A law firm can devote $1000 (or more) to create a scholarship, approach a law school and ask it to pick the winner.
 Then you schedule event where the scholarship is awarded.
 You invite everyone in your office bring their cell phones to the event, open up Meerkat or Periscope and live broadcast the whole ceremony live from multiple phones.
 You can notify all you contact and friends in advance to tune in to watch the broadcast.
 It’ s a tech-savvy way to put something live on the web, and to capture the firm doing something good.

 - Use the killer app: blogging.
 It’s true that the more you blog, the more clients you will get.
 But you need to update you blog at least 2-3 times a week with fresh, practical and useful information that clients can’t find on any other website.
 The ABA found that 39.4% of all law firms say blogging has resulted in clients or referrals.